George Rolph (activist)

+George Rolph (born 1953) is a British activist for disability rights and for male survivors of domestic violence.

+Personal life

-George Rolph (born 1953) is a British activist who has posttraumatic stress disorder (PTSD) as a result of seven years of abuse by two separate women.
+Rolph has posttraumatic stress disorder (PTSD) as a result of seven years of abuse by two separate women.
 He lives in Bromley, South London in the United Kingdom.

 Domestic violence against men

 Rolph's first campaign was about domestic violence against men.
 Rolph started a website (MAN2MAN), as an online forum where men who were survivors of abuse could meet to support each other and to discuss their feelings.
 He set up a helpline from his own home as a support mechanism in order to counsel those who were victims.
 He was also vice-chairman of Men's Aid.
-He was also National Domestic Violence Coordinator for the Charity, ManKind Initiative.
+He was also National Domestic Violence Coordinator for the charity ManKind Initiative.